The Fantastic Four (unreleased film): Marketing and release plans

 Arad recalled in 2002 that while on a trip to Puerto Rico in 1993, a fan noticing Arad's Fantastic Four shirt expressed excitement over the film's upcoming premiere, of which Arad said he was unaware.
-Concerned how the low-budget film might cheapen the brand, he said he purchased the film "for a couple of million dollars in cash" and, not having seen it, ordered all prints destroyed, in order to prevent its release.
+Concerned how the low-budget film might cheapen the brand, he said he purchased the film "for a couple of million dollars in cash" and, not having seen it, ordered all prints destroyed, to prevent its release.

-Eichinger continued negotiations to produce a big-budget adaptation, speaking with directors including Chris Columbus, Peyton Reed, and Peter Segal.
-After pre-production briefly went underway in 1996, Eichinger and his company began production in 2004 of Fantastic Four (2005), released by 20th Century Fox, with an estimated $90 million budget.
-Following that film's 2005 release, Eichinger and Constantin produced a $130 million sequel, Fantastic Four: Rise of the Silver Surfer (2007).
-A critically panned reboot for the film series was released in 2015.
-In 2019, The Walt Disney Company obtained the film rights to the Fantastic Four after acquiring 21st Century Fox.
-Marvel Studios, now owned by Disney, announced plans to release a Fantastic Four film set in the Marvel Cinematic Universe, and is scheduled to be released in 2025.

 Although never officially released to the general public, but exhibited once on May 31, 1994, The Fantastic Four has been subject to bootleg recordings.
-The film is available to be watched on YouTube and Dailymotion.
+The film is available to be watched on YouTube and Dailymotion for free.

 Critical reception

-On the review aggregation website Rotten Tomatoes, the film has an approval rating of 30%, based on 10 reviews, with an average rating of 4.67/10.
 Clint Morris of Film Threat magazine said of a copy of the film he obtained, "[Y]es it's terribly low-budget and yes it's derisorily campy and feebly performed, but at the same time there's also something inquiringly irresistible about this B comic tale that makes you wonder why it didn't get a release somewhere along the line.
-Even if it does resemble Toxic Avenger [more so] than say, Spider-Man ...
+Even if it does resemble Toxic Avenger [more] than, say, Spider-Man ...
 The script isn't actually all that bad and some of the actors—notably Michael Bailey Smith—are actually quite good here, and with an extra polish I think they might have been able to release this thing."
 Neil Calloway of Flickering Myth said "the production values are of a 1990s daytime soap, with some rather clunky dialogue."

+Aftermath

+Eichinger continued negotiations to produce a big-budget adaptation, speaking with directors including Chris Columbus, Peyton Reed, and Peter Segal.
+After pre-production briefly went underway in 1996, Eichinger and his company began production in 2004 of Fantastic Four (2005), released by 20th Century Fox, with an estimated $90 million budget.
+Following that film's 2005 release, Eichinger and Constantin produced a $130 million sequel, Fantastic Four: Rise of the Silver Surfer (2007).

+A critically panned reboot for the film series was released by 20th Century Fox in 2015.
+The Walt Disney Company, through its acquisition of 20th Century Fox's owner 21st Century Fox, gained the film rights to the Fantastic Four in 2019.

+Joseph Culp, who portrayed Doctor Doom in the unreleased film, released a petition on Change.org in February 2024 in an attempt to have the film released by Marvel Studios.

+Disney's Marvel Studios subsidiary subsequently produced a reboot set in its franchise, the Marvel Cinematic Universe (MCU), entitled The Fantastic Four: First Steps (2025).
+The four principal actors of the 1994 film – Alex Hyde-White, Rebecca Staab, Jay Underwood, and Michael Bailey Smith – all made cameo appearances in that film.

 Doomed documentary

-A documentary about the film, Doomed!: The Untold Story of Roger Corman's The Fantastic Four, with Corman and the rest of the cast and crew explaining what transpired with the film and its production, was released on July 10, 2015.
+A documentary about the film was released on July 10, 2015.
+Titled Doomed!: The Untold Story of Roger Corman's The Fantastic Four, it featured interviews with Corman and others in the cast and crew explaining what transpired with the film and its production.